Serhobo/Chris_Richardson_Introduction/content/post/Learning_the_Ropes/index.md

 My first set as a novice, was to over-tune the parameters to squeak out a few percentage point improvements for the entire Flower dataset.
 This was not only timeconsuming, but ultimately pointless.
 Each model, that was trained, would experience a different randomized training set.
 This meant that fine-tuning the parameters was probability based, and non repeatable improvment.

 This lead me to trialing different ranges of epochs for running the training data through my model.
 I ran 5 varying tests of epoch magnitudes, prior to grasphing how to utlize the autographing functions available to me.
 My original results lead me to believe that anything after epoch = 30, would no longer provide a sufficent improvement.
 To cement this idea, I ran an epoch of 1000 that lasted roughly 15 hours.
-(Reading the documentation would have saved me so much time. :( ) After seeing the results the next afternoon, I realized everything I previously "learned" about my choice for an epoch was practically worthless.
+After seeing the results the next afternoon, I realized everything I previously "learned" about my choice for an epoch was practically worthless.
 The only real information I learned was that every set of parameters. images, etc. has different Loss results and therefore diffrenet optimal epoch.

-Following the #Trials of the Epoch*, I

 ## Contributions